Frieden & Sicherheit

-Maria Isabelle Wieser - Asia has a male surplus unprecedented in human history: men outnumber women by 70 million in India and China.
-The consequences of this imbalance are far reaching and include security and crime, labour markets, real estate, everyday interactions between men, women and the wider society – and, notably, gender dynamics.
+Asia has a male surplus unprecedented in human history: men outnumber women by 70 million in India and China.
+The consequences of this imbalance are far-reaching and include gender dynamics, labour markets, everyday interactions between men and women – and, notably, security and crime.

-Through a combination of a general preference for male children, the availability of sex-selective abortions, and government programmes (notably China’s one-child policy), for every 100 women among under-25s today, there are 113 to 117 men in China and India.
-More than one in ten men will not be able to find a wife.
-This creates an epidemic of loneliness and distorts labour and property markets, consumption, and implies ramifications across the region and the globe.
+Through a combination of a general son preference, the availability of sex-selective abortions, and government programmes (notably China’s one-child policy), for every 100 women and girls among under-25s today, there are 113 to 117 men and boys in China and India.
+Given this large imbalance and assuming predominant heterosexuality, more than one in ten men will thus not be able to find a wife.
+This has led to loneliness of epidemic proportions and distorts labour and property markets, consumption, and implies ramifications across the region and the globe.

 Image: Benno Zogg.